fbjorn/pot-websites/mvp.md

 # Developer Portal - road to MVP

-Document describes the must have and should have features of Developer Portal. wWe have three milestones:
+Document describes the must have and should have features of Developer Portal. wWe have four milestones:

+* Pre-alpha Jan 4th
 * Alpha by January 31st
 * Beta by March 11th
 * MVP by March 31st

+## Pre-alpha

+Preparations for full scale development:
+* Road to MVP document
+* Known requirements
+* Domain
+* Server
+* Practices clear and documented in Github

 ## Alpha